 2.)
 The engine oil is a normal color and viscosity.

-CASE 2: The color of the Engine Oil is normal, So far so good, but this result doesn't really confirm that the Head Gaskets are OK.
-You'll need to do the other two tests to further confirm a BAD Head Gasket or exonerate the head gasket.
+CASE 2: The color of the engine oil is normal, So far so good, but this result doesn't really confirm that the head gaskets are OK.
+You'll need to do the other two tests to further confirm a BAD head gasket or exonerate the head gasket.
 Go to TEST 2: Combustion Gases Shooting Out Of The Radiator.